Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Analytical Model for the proposed HRAQR

 where $\rho_{i,j}(t)$ denotes the coherence between states $|i\rangle$ and $|j\rangle$, while the diagonal elements $\rho_{i,i}(t)$ represent the populations of the corresponding atomic levels.
 The density matrix satisfies the physical constraints \( \boldsymbol\rho=\boldsymbol\rho^\dagger\), \( \operatorname{Tr}(\boldsymbol\rho)=1\), and \(\boldsymbol\rho\succeq0\), which ensure Hermiticity, unit trace, and positivity of the quantum state.
 The evolution of $\boldsymbol\rho(t)$ is governed by the Lindblad master equation, for weak Markovian system-environment interactions \cite{PRXQuantum.5.020202} which is

 where $\boldsymbol L_{\ell,k} = |k\rangle\langle\ell|$ is the jump operator for the irreversible decay $|\ell\rangle \to |k\rangle$ at rate $\gamma_{\ell, k}$~\cite{PRXQuantum.5.020202}, and

 contains the dominant decay pathways of the system.
-Equation~\eqref{eq:Lindblad} therefore captures both the coherent evolution induced by the Hamiltonian \eqref{eq:H6_res} and the dissipative dynamics arising from the interaction of the atomic ensemble with its environment.
+Equation~\eqref{eq:Lindblad} therefore captures both coherent evolution induced by the Hamiltonian \eqref{eq:H6_res} and dissipative dynamics arising from the interaction of the atomic ensemble with its environment.